shipshapecode/website-nuxt/content/blog/posts/2022-07-08-serverless-functions-direct-to-aws-with-ember-and-go.md

 If we run `npx sst deploy --stage prod`, SST will handle all the details of deploying the app.
 Again, this will take several minutes to completely deploy.

-Once it's done we'll need to set the prod `Apiendpoint` url provided in the output of the deploy logs as an environment variable in the Ember app and re-deploy using the same command.
+Once it's done we'll need to set the prod `ApiEndpoint` url provided in the output of the deploy logs as an environment variable in the Ember app and re-deploy using the same command.
 Once that deploys you've got an Ember app with a Go lang serverless function deployed to AWS!

 ![Browser showing the cloudfront distribution deployment](/img/blog/serverlesss-functions-direct-to-aws-with-ember/cloudfront-distribution.png)